-These intermediaries, sanctioned by the courts, have access to sealed adoption files for the purpose of conducting an intermediary search.
-They generally ask for their fees up front, and these fees are usually non-refundable in the event that the party refuses contact, the party is deceased, or the search cannot be completed.
+These intermediaries, sanctioned by the courts, have access to sealed adoption files to conduct an intermediary search.
+They generally ask for their fees upfront, and these fees are usually non-refundable if the party refuses contact, the party is deceased, or the search cannot be completed.
 This arrangement might be negotiable with certain independent intermediaries.
-Some intermediary systems and intermediaries will attempt contact with the nearest relative in the event that the object of the search is deceased.
-The disadvantages in hiring an intermediary are the fee structure, the lack of control or input in the search, the inability to make first contact, and the possibility that contact may be refused, and you might walk away poorer, with no more information than when you started.
-There is significant evidence that intermediary contact is less desirable for the party being contacted, particularly when it is a birthparent , than direct contact, and may lead to a higher rejection rate than direct contact searches.
-In addition, in states where intermediary systems are entrenched, the individuals involved have sometimes actively blocked open records legislation, presumably because it would end their business.
+Some intermediary systems and intermediaries will attempt contact with the nearest relative if the object of the search is deceased.
+The disadvantages in hiring an intermediary are the fee structure, the lack of control or input in the search, the inability to make the first contact, and the possibility that contact may be refused, and you might walk away poorer, with no more information than when you started.
+There is significant evidence that intermediary contact is less desirable for the party being contacted, particularly when it is a birthparent, than direct contact, and may lead to a higher rejection rate than direct contact searches.
+Also, in states where intermediary systems are entrenched, the individuals involved have sometimes actively blocked open records legislation, presumably because it would end their business.
 Also, intermediaries are not truly accountable to anyone.
 They usually collect fees upfront, and conduct their searchers on their own, with no identifying information or detailed updates provided to the searcher.
-Particularly with agency searches, there is little motivation to do the search in a timely manner, and little motivation to utilize discreet methods of contact or searching.
+Particularly with agency searches, there is little motivation to search promptly, and little motivation to utilize discreet methods of contact or searching.
 Court-appointed intermediaries have a steady stream of clientele, and seldom need to worry about word of mouth of their failures affecting them.
-The advantages are that the entire court file is opened to the intermediary, thus increasing the odds of success of your search, and you do not have to be involved in the search or make first contact, which is a plus to some.
+The advantages are that the entire court file is opened to the intermediary, thus increasing the odds of success of your search, and you do not have to be involved in the search or make the first contact, which is a plus to some.

 Independent Search Consultants

 An often pricey, but very attractive option, is the use of an Independent Search Consultant.
 ISC’s are certified through extensive testing procedures.
 They are, in general, the best searchers money can buy.
-ISC’s are usually fast, and often you will pay no money upfront, or only a deposit, until the person(s) you are looking for is found.
+ISC’s are usually fast, and often you will pay no money upfront, or only a deposit until the person(s) you are looking for is found.
 ISC’s can run up to $3000, although most will be about 2/3 that amount.
-If you have a name, or other pertinent information, your cost will decrease considerably.
-There are some independent searchers who are *not* ISC’s, who are perfectly capable searchers.
-I recommend that you try to use an ISC when possible, but if you do use another professional searcher who is not credentialed, obtain references, and in addition try to find individuals who have used the searcher, outside of the list of names given to you by the searcher herself.
-You can find an ISC in your area by contacting the main office at: P.O Box 10192, Costa Mesa, CA 92627, or visiting their Website.
+If you have a name or other pertinent information, your cost will decrease considerably.
+Some independent searchers are *not* ISC’s, who are perfectly capable.
+I recommend that you try to use an ISC when possible, but if you do use another professional searcher who is not credentialed, obtain references, and also try to find individuals who have used the searcher, outside of the list of names given to you by the searcher herself.
+You can find an ISC in your area by contacting the main office at P.O Box 10192, Costa Mesa, CA 92627, or visit their Website.
 The advantages of using an ISC are many.
-You get the convenience of a capable, fast searcher, usually the guarantee of ‘no find no fee’, and the opportunity to make first contact yourself.
-The disadvantage is singular, but sometimes considerable, and that is cost.
-The solace I can offer is that if you do the search yourself, often through lost time, postage, document fees, travel, and assorted other expenses, you will often end up spending nearly as much as the ISC fee itself, although there you do have the luxury of spreading the expense out over time.
+You get the convenience of a capable, fast searcher, usually, the guarantee of ‘no find no fee’, and the opportunity to make the first contact yourself.
+The disadvantage is singular but sometimes considerable, and that is cost.
+The solace I can offer is that if you search yourself, often through lost time, postage, document fees, travel, and assorted other expenses, you will often end up spending nearly as much as the ISC fee itself, although there you do have the luxury of spreading the expense out over time.
 One option is to start a search yourself to try and obtain as much information as possible before contacting an ISC, with the hope of decreasing the fee.